iWriteGigs

 C you have an absolute advantage in both jobs and a comparative advantage in doing dishes.

-D neither of you has an absolute advantage in either tasks, and you have a comparative advantage in vacuuming.
+D your roommate has an absolute advantage in doing dishes and a comparative advantage in vacuuming.